ririf4/LangMan/README.md

 </dependency>
 ```

-Hint: You can find the all versions of the library on the [Maven Central](https://repo.ririfa.net/service/rest/repository/browse/maven-public/net/ririfa/langman/)
+Hint: You can find the all versions of the library on the [RiriFa Repo](https://repo.ririfa.net/service/rest/repository/browse/maven-public/net/ririfa/langman/)